 The purpose of the Use Tax - Pathways initiative is to provide a funding source for gaps in our sidewalks and trail connections.
 Filling in these gaps will provide safe routes for kids to walk or bike to school, will better connect neighborhoods to our existing trails and parks, and will allow people to walk along major corridors north-south and east-west through town.
 The extension of the Nation Road sidewalk south to the Cottonwood Creek subdivision has been identified as a priority project.

 Pathways Projects Map

 For more information and details for businesses, visit Missouri Department of Revenue.

 Paid for by the City of Kearney, Missouri.
-Jim Eldridge, Administrator
+Sheila Ernzen, Interim Administrator

 100 E. Washington Street, Kearney, Missouri 64060